 An evolutionary perspective of behavioral diversity in animals.
 Topics covered will include the genetics of behavior and levels of selection, predator/prey interactions, mating systems, parental care, resource competition, feeding ecology, communication, social behavior and learning.
 Students will begin developing and testing their own hypotheses in animal behavior.
 Field work required.
-Prerequisite: BIOL 1306/1106, BIOL 1311/1111 or BIOL 1413.
+Prerequisite: Eight SCH lower-level biology for majors including BIOL 1413 or permission of instructor.
 Lab Fee: $30.

 Home - General Information - Student Services -